Švitrigaila: Escape to Hungary and reconciliation

 Švitrigaila remained imprisoned for nine years until his escape was organized by Dashko Feodorovich Ostrogski, Aleksander Nos, and Alexander of Smolensk.
-During the night of 24 March 1418 the conspirators, with 500 men, invaded the Kremenets Castle (the gate was opened by two of their men who infiltrated castle security), freed Švitrigaila, and marched to Lutsk.
+During the night of 24 March 1418, the conspirators, with 500 men, invaded the Kremenets Castle (the gate was opened by two of their men who infiltrated castle security), freed Švitrigaila, and marched to Lutsk.
 The city was captured and Švitrigaila received support from local nobility, but instead of waging a war, he retreated to Wallachia.
 For a while, he lived with Ernest, Duke of Austria and Sigismund, King of Hungary.

 At the same time, an anti-Vytautas rebellion broke out in Samogitia.
 The Teutonic Knights wanted to use that against Lithuania and invited Švitrigaila to overthrow Vytautas.
 Instead, Švitrigaila reconciled with Jogaila during a meeting between King Sigismund and Jogaila in Košice in May 1419. Švitrigaila received Opoczno and restored annual income from the Wieliczka Salt Mine.
 However, that did not reconcile him with Vytautas.
 After the failed mediation by King Sigismund between Lithuania and the Teutonic Knights, both Poland and Lithuania began preparing for the Gollub War.
 Polish nobles understood the importance of neutralizing Švitrigaila, who continued to receive Teutonic offers for an alliance, and sent a delegation to persuade Vytautas to forgive his cousin.
-Eventually, Vytautas relented and the official agreement was concluded in August 1420. Švitrigaila swore loyalty and received Principalities of Briansk, Chernigov, Trubetsk, and Novgorod-Seversk.
+Eventually, Vytautas relented and the official agreement was concluded in August 1420. Švitrigaila swore loyalty and received the principalities of Bryansk, Chernigov, Trubetsk, and Novgorod-Seversk.

-After the reconciliation, Švitrigaila actively participated in state politics.
+After their reconciliation, Švitrigaila actively participated in state politics.
 In the spring of 1421, he won a battle against the Tatars; in the summer of 1422, he participated in the Gollub War and subsequent Treaty of Melno; in 1424–1426, he was sent to a diplomatic mission to Riga; he also took part in Vytautas' raid against Novgorod.